liemily333/calculator/README.md

-# Calculator App for SS%C Associate Software Engineer Position
+# Calculator App for Associate Software Engineer position at SS&C Technologies

 This a front end application uses ReactJS with the useReducer hook to manage state.
 All styling is written in CSS.
-This application is responsive in any devices.
+This application is responsive in any device.

-#To run the app, in the terminal run: "npm start"
+To run the app, in the terminal run: "npm start"

 As a User...
 I want to execute basic arithemtic functions